 In addition, we are moving forward together with the industry in the Zero Discharge of Hazardous Chemicals pledge to restrict and eliminate certain chemicals in the product manufacturing process.

-We will phase out all single-use plastic to customers by 2023 and we are collecting in-store hangers and tags – reusing or transforming them into other items.
+We phased out single-use plastic to customers in 2023 and we are collecting in-store hangers and tags – reusing or transforming them into other items.
 All plastic bags have been phased out and we are promoting the use of reusable shopping bags while using 100% of the income from paper bags sales for environmental projects.

 In addition, we encourage customers to drop off their used clothing, footwear and accessories at our stores, and we team up with organisations that reuse or recycle them.
-We are on course to have 100% of our stores powered by renewable energy by the end of 2022.
+100% of our stores are powered by renewable energy since the end of 2022.
 Our energy efficient stores and our logistics centres have been awarded with the world’s most respected efficiency certifications.

 We are also developing a range of emissions-cutting projects across our distribution and logistics operations.
 Key initiatives include our association with the world-leading Clean Cargo working group and with the Arctic Corporate Shipping Pledge- an Ocean Conservancy initiative with load optimising efforts.

 We promote community projects to maximize their positive impact.
-In the last three years, we have directly supported 7.9 million people in need, in collaboration with more than 400 nonprofit entities -such as ACNUR, MSF or Water.org- to tackle activities mainly related to social welfare, education and emergency relief.
+In the last year, we directly supported 4.3 million people in need, in collaboration with 476 nonprofit entities -such as ACNUR, MSF or Water.org- to tackle activities mainly related to education, emergency relief abd environment.
+Our goal is to help 10 million people by 2025.

 Transparency and collaboration are key to our company culture.
 We are always looking to improve what we do through constant experimentation and careful listening while providing the world with inspiringly beautiful, responsibly made fashion.
 At the same time, we recognise the importance of engaging with all our stakeholders about our progress.
 Find out more about us, our plans for the future and our achievements.